Browse by Medical Category

-Our surgeons offer new and innovative procedures, such as magnetic sphincter augmentation (LINX procedure) for the treatment of gastroesophageal reflux disease (GERD), endoscopic myotomy (POEM) for the treatment of achalasia, endoscopic approaches to Zenker’s diverticulum and minimally invasive esophagectomy for the treatment of esophageal cancer.
+Our surgeons offer innovative and minimally invasive procedures, such as magnetic sphincter augmentation (LINX® procedure) for the treatment of gastroesophageal reflux disease (GERD), endoscopic myotomy (POEM) for the treatment of achalasia, endoscopic approaches to Zenker’s diverticulum and minimally invasive esophagectomy for the treatment of esophageal cancer.

 Our surgeons work closely with physicians in the Swallowing and Heartburn Center in the Digestive Healthcare Center and the Tucker Gosnell Center for Gastrointestinal Cancers within the Mass General Cancer Center.

 Members of the care team work collaboratively to provide comprehensive, personalized treatment for cancer patients and other patients with complex gastroesophageal conditions.

 Research demonstrates that high-volume surgical experience results in improved outcomes for patients.
 Each year, our surgeons perform high volumes of surgical procedures for conditions including:

 Our surgeons have achieved a number of landmark milestones in treating gastroesophageal conditions.
 They are among the few in the country who can treat cancers of the stomach and esophagus in a completely minimally invasive manner.
 Our surgeons are accomplished researchers who are at the forefront of the latest surgical and medical innovations, sharing knowledge and expertise to more quickly develop procedures that can dramatically improve their patients’ quality of life.